DanielRamosAcosta/factorial-cli/README.md

     -p, --password <PASSWORD>
             The password of your factorial account.
 Also configurable via FACTORIAL_USER_PASSWORD env variable.

     -r, --randomness <RANDOMNESS>
-            The amount of minutes for the shift entropy.
+            The amount of minutes for the shift clock in and out entropy.
 Also configurable via SHIFT_MINUTES_RANDOMNESS env variable.
 ```